Lavender Fields in the USA: 5 Best Farms to Visit (2026)

 Red Rock Ranch & Farms Growers of High Altitude Lavender

 This one is right in my own backyard!
-Home of the Arizona Lavender Festival, the last place one might expect to find lavender fields is the red rock desert, however, that's exactly where the Red Rock Ranch is.
-Grown in the White Mountains, it's the largest farm in the Western Hemisphere, the high altitude is said to produce flowers with higher ester content resulting in lavender with greater intensity.
+Home of the Arizona Lavender Festival, the last place one might expect to find lavender fields is the red rock desert; however, that's exactly where the Red Rock Ranch is.
+Grown in the White Mountains, it's the largest farm in the Western Hemisphere; the high altitude is said to produce flowers with higher ester content, resulting in more intense lavender.

-You can only visit the farm during the Lavender Festival which is held the last 2 Thursday-Sundays in June.
+You can only visit the farm during the Lavender Festival, which is held the last 2 Thursday-Sundays in June.
 There are 2 festival packages: VIP (which includes some wine tasting) and the “regular” Festival pass.
+Admission runs about $5 per person, and the farm provides the clippers so you can cut your own bundle of lavender to take home.

 However, if you miss the festival, the vineyard and winery are open throughout the summer (you will need some cool refreshments to beat the heat) and you can see the lavender when you visit the vineyard.